salmanetamo/challenge-2-guess/instructions.md

 To support you in this, I've outlined a work plan that you can find after the game description, I encourage you to read through the milestones, and do them a step at a time

-Note that I've provided a basic strucure for the code in guess.py, feel free to build on top of that, or start completely from scratch.
+Note that I've provided a basic structure for the code in guess.py, feel free to build on top of that, or start completely from scratch.
 The choice is yours.

 The game